sunpy/sunraster/docs/introduction.rst

 efficient and accurate solar science.

 The ``sunraster`` classes inherit more fundamental functionalities from the `ndcube`_ package.
-It is a powerful, generic slicing API (application programmable interface) allowing users to manipulate the same data object as though it were 3D (time, position along slit, wavelength) or 4D (raster scan number, slit step, position along slit, wavelength),
+These include a powerful, generic slicing API (application programmable interface) allowing users to manipulate the same data object as though it were 3D (time, position along slit, wavelength) or 4D (raster scan number, slit step, position along slit, wavelength),